Risk-Sensitive Reinforcement Learning via Policy Gradient Search

+\diff{ The main purpose of this book is to introduce and survey research results on \textit{\textbf{policy gradient methods for reinforcement learning with risk-sensitive criteria}}, as well as to outline some promising avenues for future research following the risk-sensitive RL framework.
+We consider both constrained formulations where the traditional expected value performance measure is augmented with a risk constraint and problem formulations where the risk measure is explicitly in the objective function being optimized.
+Some well-known examples of risk measures to be considered as constraints, most of which were illustrated by the two earlier examples,} include variance (or higher moments), probabilities (in the form of chance constraints), quantiles or value-at-risk (VaR), and conditional value-at-risk (CVaR). \diff{ As also mentioned in the examples, risk measures used explicitly as the objective function include exponential utility and some very recent work on using CPT with RL. }

-To be specific, in this article, we are primarily concerned with the combination of risk criteria and reinforcement learning in a constrained optimization setting, viz. the following optimization problem: \boxed{ } where $\theta$ denotes the policy parameter, $\Theta$ represents the policy space, and $D(\theta)$ is an MDP long-run cost.
-Popular choices for $D(\theta)$ include the infinite-horizon cumulative cost in a discounted cost MDP, total cost in a stochastic shortest path problem, and the long-run average cost.
+\diff{ To be specific, the constrained risk-sensitive RL problem will be an optimization problem of the following general form: } \boxed{ } where $\theta$ denotes the policy parameter, $\Theta$ represents the policy space, \diff{ $D(\theta)$ is a (stochastic) cost function, $G(\theta)$ is a risk measure, and $\kappa$ denotes the acceptable risk level.
+In the MDP setting, the quantities may also depend on the initial state of the MDP, which is not indicated here.
+The most common choices for $D(\theta)$ in the MDP setting include the infinite-horizon cumulative discounted cost, total cost in a stochastic shortest path problem, and the long-run average cost.